pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 The entire replication API is grouped in `org.postgresql.replication.PGReplicationConnection` and is available via `org.postgresql.PGConnection#getReplicationAPI` .

-Before you can start replication protocol, you need to have replication slot, which can be also created via pgjdbc API.
+Before you can start replication protocol, you need to have replication slot, which can be also created via pgJDBC API.

 ##### Example 9.5.
-Create replication slot via pgjdbc API
+Create replication slot via pgJDBC API

 ```java
 replConnection.getReplicationAPI()